ql382-design/Interactive-Lab-Hub/Final Project.md

 If any hardware or sensor components fail, the system can still demonstrate the core experience through simplified input and display modes.

-- **Gesture Sensor Fails:**
-  Use keyboard or mouse input to manually trigger expansion/contraction of the energy circle.

-- **NFC Reader Malfunction:**
-  Replace NFC element selection with on-screen buttons for choosing Fire, Water, Wind, Earth, Light, or Shadow.

-- **Camera Not Working:**
-  Run the visualization without live reflection mode — display only the animated energy field on screen.

-- **Projector Unavailable:**
-  Switch to a standard monitor or laptop display for demonstration.

-- **Performance or Frame Rate Issues:**
-  Lower the resolution or particle density in the animation to maintain smooth real-time rendering.

-- **Sound Output Problem:**
-  Disable audio feedback and rely on visual responses only.

 | Category | Risk / Challenge | Mitigation |
 |-----------|------------------|-------------|
 | **Hardware** | Sensor or camera failure due to wiring or power issues. | Test components early; add keyboard/mouse fallback. |